IsaacBryce/IsaacBryce/about.md

 permalink: /about/
 ---

-Spare Time Development is an art and design studio based out of the far north, New Zealand. an outlet for my digital explorations and musings.
+Spare Time Development is an art and design studio based out of the far north of New Zealand.
+Designed to display online artistic musings ranging across platforms and media.